Charlie-Y/CS377d_Project1/README.md

 Every time you change the codebase, make sure to reload the extension.
 You can do this by reloading the chrome://extensions page or downloading the Chrome App & Extension Developer tool and reloading with that.
 I recommend the latter.

+## General architecture

+This project uses content scripts with apply click event listeners to Inbox elements using jQuery.
+It responds with a wonderful little HTML inlay brought to life with live-binding by CanJS which uses jquery and loads mustache templates